On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: On the characters of metabelian representations

 \end{remark}

 Furthermore we have two kinds of reducible representations, one is abelian and another is non--abelian.
-Every abelian representation factors through the abelianization $H_1(\Sigma_K;\Z)$.
-Since the homology group $H_1(\Sigma_K;\Z)$ is generated by the homology class of the meridian $\mu$, each abelian representation is determined by the image of the meridian $\mu$.
+Every abelian representation factors through the abelianization $H_1(\knotexterior;\Z)$.
+Since the homology group $H_1(\knotexterior;\Z)$ is generated by the homology class of the meridian $\mu$, each abelian representation is determined by the image of the meridian $\mu$.
 For a given $\lambda \in \C^*$, we denote by $\varphi_{\lambda}$ the abelian representation given by

 By taking conjugation, we can assume that the image of any reducible representation consists of upper triangular $\SL$-elements.
-This means that for every reducible representation there exists a complex number $\lambda$ such that the character of $\varphi_\lambda$ is the same as that of the reducible one.
-For non--abelian reducible representations, it is known that the following fact holds. \begin{lemma}[\cite{heusener01:_defor_of_reduc_repres_of}] There exists a reducible non--abelian representation such that $\chi_{\rho_{\lambda}}=\chi_{\varphi_{\lambda}}$ if and only if $\Delta_K(\lambda^2)=0$. \end{lemma} This is a well--known result of Burde~\cite{burde67:_darst_von_knoten} and de~Rham~\cite{rham67:_introd_aux_polyn_dun_noee_ud} if $\Sigma_K$ is the knot exterior of a knot in $S^3$.
+This means that for any reducible representation $\rho$, there is a complex number $\lambda$ such that the character of $\rho$ is the same as that of the abelian representation $\varphi_\lambda$.
+For non--abelian reducible representations, it is known that the following fact holds. \begin{lemma}[\cite{CCGLS}, \cite{heusener01:_defor_of_reduc_repres_of}] There exists a reducible non--abelian representation such that $\chi_{\rho}=\chi_{\varphi_{\lambda}}$ if and only if $\Delta_K(\lambda^2)=0$. \end{lemma} This is a well--known result of Burde~\cite{burde67:_darst_von_knoten} and de~Rham~\cite{rham67:_introd_aux_polyn_dun_noee_ud} if $\knotexterior$ is the knot exterior of a knot in $S^3$.